wp-plugins/testimonial-rotator/readme.txt

 Easily add Testimonials to your WordPress Blog or Company Website.

 == Description ==
+Finally a really simple way to manage testimonials on your site.
 This plugin creates a testimonial and a testimonial rotator custom post type, complete with WordPress admin fields for adding testimonials and assigning them to rotators for display.
 It includes a Widget and Shortcode to display the testimonials.

-It's designed with minimal CSS so it will blend with your theme.
+It's designed with minimal CSS so it will blend with your theme and can easily be updated to match your theme by your developer.

-Shortcode examples:
+= Shortcode examples =
+Here are few ways you can include the rotator on your pages and posts.

 `[testimonial_rotator id=407] or [testimonial_rotator id=rotator_slug]